 Positive psychology is the opportunity to change the happiness of the world.— Acacia Parks, Assistant Professor of Psychology at Hiram College and Chief Scientific Advisor at Happify

-Positive psychology is all about the study of what’s right with people.— Alex Linley, Founding Director of The Centre of Applied Positive Psychology
+Positive psychology is all about the study of what’s right with people.— Alex Linley, co-author of Adolescence Life Satisfaction

 Positive psychology is exactly the study of what goes right in people’s lives.— Kathryn Britton, Speaker, Coach, and Teacher of positive psychology

 Positive psychology is the science of happiness.
 More specifically, positive psychology is about focusing on what works … on love, happiness, strength, and virtues.— Tal Ben-Shahar, Founder at Happiness Studies Academy, Former lecturer at Harvard

 Positive psychology is a way of looking at things … in a strengths-based way.
 We begin to look at people and ourselves from the perspective of their and our best qualities, so that our behaviors, our feelings, our thinking is curious, fair-minded, grateful.— Ryan Niemiec, Education Director of the VIA Institute on Character